How to Close and Update Horse Browser, plus how to save your Trails

 • Just click on the X at the top of your browser to close the browser temporarily

-• To fully quit the browser, right click on the browser icon and choose Quit or go to Menu > Horse > Quit Horse
+• To fully quit the browser, right click on the browser icon and choose Quit or go to Menu > Horse > Quit Horse.
+Alternatively, use the keyboard shortcut+ Q on Mac or Ctrl + Q on Windows / Linux.

 ➤ How to Update Horse Browser